 After seeing a slideshow put on by the Alaska Alpine Club Wednesday, Grant postulated the idea of doing Silvertip, a 9400′ peak, in a day on Friday.
 This particular Friday happened to be Springfest (aka Case Day).
 I was really intent on drinking a case of beer in a day, I’ve never participated in my four years at UAF, but I wanted more to finally summit a Delta peak (third season mountaineering, zero summits).
 As soon as we told him our plan, Galen was in!
 The plan was to leave Thursday around 5pm, get there by 8 or 9 and sleep until 2am, start skiing, tag the summit and be back for beers.
-The only real differences from the last weekend’s plan was we would drink less beer the night before, actually sleep more than a few hours in the car and set our sights on a different peak, and the weather would be much worse.
+The only real differences from the last weekend’s plan was we would drink less beer the night before, actually sleep more than a few hours in the car, set our sights on a different peak, and the weather would be much worse.

 At the last minute Grant bails; his lovely girlfriend Maarit understandably wants to spend time with him before they both leave Fairbanks for the summer, so it’s just Galen and I. We bring a bunch of food but no bivy gear because we planned to be back by Friday night, which is what we told Grant and Kelsey, our Backups.
 Always have a Backup.
 Two is better.
 Experienced mountaineering backups are best.

 Grant lets us borrow his (technically, 60%-his) Jetboil, and as I’m packing it the lid pops off and dumps everything inside onto the ground into a puddle.
 FORESHADOWING.

 Awesome.
 We leave Fairbanks Thursday late afternoon/evening and drive down, sans beer this time.
 Got a nice view of Mount Hayes on our way out, Grant Brian and I have a trip planned there right after school gets out in a week or two.